Relative Entailment Among Probabilistic Implications: Introduction

 The quite deep issue of how to represent human knowledge in a way that is most useful for applications has been present in research for decades now.
 Often, knowledge representation is necessary in a context of incomplete information, whereby inductive processes are required in addition.
 As a result, two facets that are common to a great number of works in knowledge representation, and particularly more so in contexts of inductive inference, machine learning, or data analysis, are logic and probability.

 Adding probability-based mechanisms to already expressive logics enhances their expressiveness and usefulness, but pays heavy prices in terms of computational difficulty.
 Even without probability, certain degrees of expressivity and computational feasibility are known to be incompatible, and this is reflected in the undecidability results for many logics.
 In other cases, the balance between expressivity and feasibility hinges on often open complexity-theoretic statements.
 To work only within logics known to be polynomially tractable may imply serious expressiveness limitations.
+Premier examples of polynomially tractable cases are Horn logics.

 Literally hundreds of studies have explored this difficult balance.
-Even limiting ourselves somewhat to the machine learning perspective, we could mention a large number of references such as those cited in the book \cite{deRaedt}, for one.
+Already within the limits of the machine learning perspective, we could mention a large number of references such as those cited in the book \cite{deRaedt}; as well as existing studies, like \cite{GUHA}, that include fragments that relate very much to our focus, in the form of probability-endowed connectives similar to implications.
+We must point out as well that a yearly meeting (Uncertainty in Artificial Intelligence, these days in its 34th edition) keeps adding a steady flow of knowledge to the area.
+A general trait of most of these publications is that they work in a context substantially wider than ours.

+Indeed, we concentrate on a much narrower focus, heavily influenced both by the afore-mentioned Horn logic, in its most basic (propositional) incarnation, and by practice-oriented data-mining frameworks, namely association rules; in exchange for such a narrow (but still very relevant for practice) focus, we aim at obtaining stronger theorems.

+Horn formulas can be seen as conjunctions of implications (details below).
+They have been studied from the active learning perspective (see~\cite{AFP},~\cite{AriasBalcazarML}) and through their connections with closure spaces and formal concept analysis (\cite{GW},~\cite{Wild}).
+They are also closely related to inference rules for full-fledged logics and, in that direction, a contribution very relevant to our work (as detailed below) is \cite{ParisSimmonds}, which, in turn, builds on earlier work on the comparison between probabilistic and qualitative variants of inference schemes \cite{MakinsonHawthorne}.

+Given that our focus is on notions of redundancy, that we will formalize in the form of logical entailment, we point out some nice, related properties of Horn formulas.
+Syntactically, it is known that a set of implications $\B$ entails another implication $X\dto Y$ if and only if $X\dto Y$ is derivable from $\B$ via the Armstrong axiom schemes, namely, Reflexivity ($X\dto Y$ for $Y\subseteq X$), Augmentation (if $X\dto Y$ and $X'\dto Y'$, then $XX'\dto YY'$, where juxtaposition denotes conjunction) and Transitivity (if $X\dto Y$ and $Y\dto Z$, then $X\dto Z$).
+See the survey \cite{Wild} for details and references\footnote{An earlier version of that survey, available at \url{http://arxiv.org/abs/1411.6432v2}, contains appendices with more detailed explanations regarding these facts than the formal journal publication.}.

+Besides, out of any set of implications, it is possible to identify a canonical and minimum-cardinality subset from which the whole set can be derived (see e.~g.~\cite{AriasBalcazarML}, \cite{GW}, and \cite{Wild}).
+In practice, its size is often amazingly small.
+All of this parallels closely related work on functional dependencies in databases.
+Within the contexts of closure spaces and data mining, these small sets of implications are usually called ``bases'', whereas for dependency theory they are often called ``covers''.